This article describes and quotes 20 Bible passages telling women to speak, teach, lead, and have authority over men, in an assembly and elsewhere.

 Women, part of “you,” told to lead prayer out loud in a mixed assembly as part of Paul wanting everyone to pray with “understanding” (note that praying out loud “with my understanding” is praying the regular way, not in tongues):

-(11) Paul, telling women and men, when the whole church comes together, “also pray with my understanding; ….
+(11) Paul, explaining women and men, when the whole church comes together, “pray with my understanding; ….
 Otherwise when you are praising God in the Spirit, how can someone else, who is now put in the position of an inquirer, say “Amen” to your thanksgiving, since they do not know what you are saying?
 You are giving thanks well enough, but no one else is edified.”
 (1 Cor 14:5, 12-17; see also 1:1-2; 14:6, 23, 26)

 Example of a woman having authority over men and teaching assembled men about scripture and God’s message: